 Information to Include in a Media Kit

 Media kits are usually PDF documents that contain all the possible information a potential partner/sponsor might want to see before signing a contract.
 So, in this section, we’re going to look at what those pieces of information are.

-Note that some of this information may be subject to who you’re pitching , so I’ll try to point out those “optional” or “subjective” info as I go.
+Note that some of this information may be subject to who you’re pitching , and where you are in your blogging journey; so I’ll try to point those out as I go.